 The Clinical Program's philosophy is best described as a student-centered scientist-practitioner model.
 The core values expressed by the clinical program at the University of North Texas are threefold: (a) respect for the individual, (b) commitment to excellence, and (c) genuine integration of science and practice.
 Our commitment to excellence requires that high standards of research and clinical practice be maintained.
+We have been continuously accredited by the American Psychological Association since 1978.
+Following our most recent review in 2013, we were re-accredited for a full 7 years (the maximum possible), with our next site visit planned for 2020.

 Although not bound to a formal mentorship model, we believe that a mentorship climate is highly conducive to close faculty-student collaboration and effective modeling of the scientist-practitioner paradigm.
 Nearly 30% of our current students are ethnic/racial minorities and our student body is characterized by diversity, broadly defined.
 The training environment is maximally supportive, yet fosters independence, and we are proud that 96% of our recent graduates who took the national professional licensure exam passed.